What Is a Credit Card Security Code?

 You’ll seldom have to share your CVV in person.
 Merchants at events who manually process card payments at outdoor events may ask for it, but that is very rare these days, and you’ll often have other means of verifying your ID and processing your transaction.

-In this post, we answered the questions: “What is a security code?” and “What is a CVV code?”
-We learned that these are both the same thing and essentially refer to a string of numbers used primarily in online transactions to increase their security.
+In this post, we learned that the security code and a CVV are the same thing and essentially refer to a string of numbers used primarily in online transactions to increase their security.

 As a general rule of thumb, you should never reveal your CVV unless interacting with a trusted merchant.